jwharm/java-gi/README.md

 Java classes can implement interfaces and override methods without any additional effort.
 You can override any method you want; however, when you override methods from an interface (or virtual methods from a parent class), Java-GI will register it in the GObject type system, so native code will call your Java method too.
 An [example implementation](https://github.com/jwharm/java-gi/blob/main/glib/main/java/io/github/jwharm/javagi/util/ListIndexModel.java) of the `ListModel` interface is included in the GLib module.

+You can also create new Signals in your custom class, using the `@Signal` annotation.
 Read [the documentation](https://jwharm.github.io/java-gi/register/) for an overview of all the possibilities.

 ### Composite template classes